salecharohit/s4cpbook/docs/chapter0-the-setup/github-account-setup.md

 ### 🍔 Configure Github SSH Key <i class="fa fa-flask" aria-hidden="true"></i>

+- Open the terminal by clicking on hamburger menu at extreme top-left of , Terminal , New Terminal.
-Configure and copy the SSH Key
+- Configure and copy the SSH Key using the following commands

 ```bash
 cd ~